-- Most home service professionals are back at work, with new safety protocols in place.
+- Most home service professionals are back to work, with new safety protocols in place.
 We can give you some recommendations like handypeople, painters, roofers, plumbers, and cleaners.
-Wait times might be a bit longer than usual wait times as everyone gets back to work and everything takes a little longer to do.
+Wait times might be a bit longer than what was "usual" as everyone gets back to work and everything takes a little longer to do.

 - Safety protocols: Before hiring anyone, ask about their safety protocols, especially if you are still living in the home.

-- Focus on the most important fixes: this is probably not the best time to be undergoing big renovations.
+- Focus on the most important fixes: this is probably not the best time to be contemplating big renovations.

 - If you’re in a condo: check with your property manager about any restrictions on non-residents entering the condominium building.

 Before Your Photoshoot